 Yes.
 I think it does.
 It does make sense.

 And before you start running for the bomb shelter and screaming through the streets, consider this.
 I actually changed my salt and pepper shakers over 9 years ago.
 And since then society has stayed pretty much the same.
 Aside from … you know.

 Of course I don’t really use my salt and pepper shakers.
-I have the pepper grinder I turned around Christmas time for all my pepper needs.
+I have the pepper grinder I turned myself for all my pepper needs.